 Bring Your Own Device (BYOD)

-For more information on the scheme, please contact Mr G.Carruthers - Assistant Headteacher.
+For more information on the scheme, please contact Mrs H McLean – Head of IT Services.

 What is covered by the iPad insurance?